6 ways to cope with going back to school:

 - keeping safe and following social distancing.

-You might also be worried about problems at home.
+You might also be worried about problems at home getting worse by you returning to school.
 Whatever’s worrying you about school, we can help.

 Tips for going back to school